Victorian masculinity: Origins

 The study of Victorian masculinity is based on the assumption that "the construction of male consciousness must be seen as historically specific."
-As a result, men increasingly formed secret societies, such as the Masons and the Oddfellows.

 The Victorians saw manliness as good, a form of control over maleness, which was brutish.
+Furthermore, men increasingly formed secret societies, such as the Masons and the Oddfellows.

 Christianity and patriarchy

 Christianity contributed to the Victorian concept of masculinity.
 The "real" Victorian man was to be spiritual and a faithful believer.
 Hence, the husband and father was considered to be the pater familias with extensive power.
-As the head of the household, his duty was not only to rule, but also to protect his wife and children.
+As the head of the household, his duty was not only to lead, but also to protect his wife and children.

 Industrialism

 Like in the private sphere, men of the Victorian era were equally active in the public sphere (in contrast to women).
 Work was crucial in order to achieve a fully masculine status.
 This was especially true for the middle-class man; male members of the aristocracy were seen as idle because they generally did not work.
 By being active in enterprise, men fulfilled their duty as breadwinners in the sense that they had to provide for their families.
 Since home and work were perceived as very separate spheres, working at home was a delicate matter, for example for writers, who had to fear their masculine status being threatened.
 Besides work, Victorian men were also active in the public sphere of clubs and taverns, indulging in homosociality.

 The rise of scientific management principles also change the way other spheres like sport were viewed: there was a shift away from the early Victorian discourse of "fair play" as the most important aspect of sport, to one promoting "scientific" study of sport in order to win and make money.